 I love the idea of a taco salad, don’t get me wrong.
 But I’m often left disappointed by what is all too often a sizeable—yet flavorless—mass of meat and beans sitting on a mound of soggy romaine.
 I had just about given up on the zesty, spicy salad of my dreams, when I stumbled unexpectedly into a veritable jungle of flavor known as the Antique Taco Salad from Antique Taco in Chicago’s Wicker Park neighborhood.
 This is my recreation of the salad with just a few minor tweaks.

 You’ll have to forgive me for forgetting to include what might be the most traditionally taco thing about this salad—the tortilla strips—and use your imagination to envision what it would look like had I actually remembered such a crucial crunch factor.
 Whoops!
-I would say this is more of a taco salad in the abstract, since you won’t see many of the usual suspects here (beans, meat, salsa), but you will find all kinds of other goodies with a Southwestern bent: spiced peanuts; diced red pepper and onion; crumbly, salty Cotija cheese; sweet fresh strawberries and sliced avocado; and a sparklingly light pomegranate dressing.
+I would say this is more of a taco salad in the abstract, since you won’t see many of the usual suspects here (beans, meat, salsa), but you will find all kinds of other goodies with a Southwestern bent: spiced peanuts; diced red pepper and onion; crumbly, salty Queso Fresco; sweet fresh strawberries and sliced avocado; and a sparklingly light pomegranate dressing.
 The resulting salad is the perfect blend of both flavor (salty, sweet, spicy) and texture (juicy, creamy, crunchy).

 In other words, my taco salad dreams have come true at last.

 - 1 tsp olive oil

 - 2 tbsp red wine vinegar